clzani/DEREP-NP/README.md

-If you use this database, please cite the manuscript

-Zani CL, Carroll AR.
+If you use this database, please cite: Zani CL, Carroll AR.

 Database for Rapid Dereplication of Known Natural Products Using Data from MS and Fast NMR Experiments.